Newton Corner station: Commuter rail

 The Boston and Worcester Railroad opened the segment from downtown Boston to West Newton on April 7, 1834, with a station called Newton Corner opening then or soon after in the Angier's Corner neighborhood.
 The station was located on the south side of the tracks west of Centre Street.
 A second track was added in 1839, and in 1843 the railroad began offering season fares for around $60, making it one of the first commuter rail systems.
 Newton Corner was among the most popular stations, with ridership of 26,000 in 1866.

 A village petition around 1870 resulted in the station being renamed as simply Newton.
 Third and fourth tracks through the station were built in 1884.
 Around this time, a new station building was built in the Richardsonian Romanesque style.
-The Boston & Worcester became part of the Boston and Albany Railroad in 1867, which itself was leased by the New York Central Railroad in 1900.
+The Boston and Worcester became part of the Boston and Albany Railroad in 1867, which itself was leased by the New York Central Railroad in 1900.

 The Massachusetts Turnpike was extended from Route 128 in Weston to I-93 in downtown Boston.
 The highway occupied a significant portion of the right-of-way, dropping the Worcester Line from 4 to 2 tracks from Back Bay to Riverside.
 Newton and the local stops in Boston were closed and demolished; station buildings further west in Newton were removed, but service to those stops continued.